mahmoudbindary/katalon-automation-testing/README.md

 # katalon-automation-testing

-This is a Katalon automation testing project using custom keywords, variables and looping conditions to verify elements on map and search filters
+This is a Katalon automation testing project using Groovy custom keywords, variables and looping conditions to verify elements on map and search filters